MNATorres/webcam-motion-detection/README.md

 ---

-## 🎨 Créditos y recursos
+## 🎨 Credits & Resources

-- Basado en tutoriales de OpenCV y pandas.
+- Based on OpenCV and pandas tutorials.
-- Autor: MNATorres
+- Author: MNATorres

 ---

-## 💡 Notas
+## 💡 Notes

-- Puedes ajustar la sensibilidad cambiando el valor de área mínima en el script (`cv2.contourArea(contour) < 1000`).
+- You can adjust the sensitivity by changing the minimum area value in the script (`cv2.contourArea(contour) < 1000`).
-- El script funciona en Windows, Linux y MacOS.
+- The script works on Windows, Linux, and MacOS.

 ---

-¡Contribuciones y sugerencias son bienvenidas!
+Contributions and suggestions are welcome!